sigurf/electoral_simulation/README.md

 The data must correlate with each other, meaning the *vote_data_csv* must describe the votes from the districts in *district_data_csv* given to the parties in *party_data_csv*.

 Add additional data and maps to the Data-folder using the existing structure if needed for the instance.

-## Support

-Support-folder contains Tools-class with some static methods which can be useful when generating election outcome of new electoral systems.

 ## Credits